carlossg/ninja-heatmiser/README.md

 ###TODO

 * A better dashboard widget to see all the data in one place and allow manual operation from it
-* Automatically sync time to the thermostat and avoid handling DST manually